 Where in the MDB is Larry the Lamprey?

-Throughout winter and spring 2021, researchers are tracking lamprey migration up the River Murray to learn more about their movement and solve the mystery of where they spawn, as well as help inform how the river is managed to better support these native fish.
+Since 2020, researchers have been tracking lamprey migration up the River Murray each winter and spring to learn more about their movement and solve the mystery of where they spawn, as well as help inform how the river is managed to better support these native fish.

-This year, lampreys are being tagged with both passive integrated transponder (PIT) tags which are scanned as they move through fishways at locks and weirs, as well as acoustic tags, which have receivers at various tributaries and anabranches to also track movement.
+Lampreys that are captured at the barrage fishways, near Goolwa, have being tagged with passive integrated transponder (PIT) tags which are scanned as they move through fishways at upstream locks and weirs.

 Lamprey monitoring is funded by The Living Murray, a joint initiative funded by the New South Wales, Victorian, South Australian, and Commonwealth governments and coordinated by the Murray–Darling Basin Authority, and the Commonwealth Environmental Water Office.